hyeminc0706/KTCU/README.md

-# 🏛️ Korea Teachers' Credit Union Clone Project
+# 🏛️ Korea Teachers' Credit Union
 A desktop-focused clone project built to study layout structure and UI interactions.
 This project replicates the original site’s visual hierarchy and navigation flow using custom HTML/CSS and JavaScript.